Administrative Policies and Procedures Manual - Policy 2250: Transition to a Smoke- and Tobacco-Free Campus

 There is no safe level of tobacco use.
 Members of the University community who use any type of tobacco product are strongly urged to quit (see Section 6 for smoking cessation resources).
 People who quit smoking, regardless of age, have substantial gains in life expectancy compared with those who continue to smoke.
 According to the NCI, quitting smoking even at the time of a cancer diagnosis reduces the risk of death.

 Smoking and tobacco use cause fire and safety risks, litter the area, and burden custodial staff.
 Refraining from smoking and tobacco use demonstrates respect for the campus environment and its people.

-4. Transition to a Smoke-Free Environment
+4. Transition to a Smoke- and Tobacco-Free Environment

 Smoking and tobacco use are limited to the confines of the designated outdoor areas, which are clearly marked.
 Individuals choosing to smoke or use tobacco in the designated areas are responsible for properly and safely disposing of all smoking and tobacco litter in the appropriate receptacles.

 These designated smoking areas are provided to create a positive transition for individuals who currently smoke and use tobacco, and will be reduced as UNM phases into a totally smoke- and tobacco-free environment.
 Current smokers and users of tobacco are encouraged to use this transition period to get help to quit (see Section 6).